collectivecardgame/library/README.md

 ---

-## But I can't code!
+## Seriously, I can't code... are you sure I can use this?

-That's OK.
-This project is designed to be easy to work on, even if you don't know how to code.
+Yes!
+Here's how.

 **Note: Click on images to see a larger version.**